 - Be sure to make reservations in order to avoid disappointment.
 Salty’s draws a respectable crowd year-round, but especially during the summer months.
 Reservations can be made through OpenTable or by phone at 206-937-1600.
 You must call for reservations on the following holidays: Valentine’s Day, Mother’s Day, Father’s Day, Thanksgiving and New Year’s.

-- If you are staying at a preferred hotel, inquire about free limo transportation from your hotel to Salty’s (subject to availability).
+- If you are staying at a preferred hotel, inquire about free transportation (via Mercedes-Benz van) from your hotel to Salty’s, subject to availability.
 Most major downtown hotels qualify for this service.
 Simply ask your hotel concierge to arrange on your behalf.